 You now have a home away from home.
-Try your best to welcome all of the newness this life transition brings.
+Try your best to welcome all of the newnesses this life transition brings.
 No puzzle comes assembled with fitting pieces.
 No adjustment is linear.
-And, no four year journey comes without challenges.
-Keep the big picture and end result in mind.
+And no four-year journey comes without challenges.
+Keep the big picture and result in mind.

 You May Also Enjoy: